xavi-rp/PreSPickR/README.md

 # PreSPickR

 The aim of this package is to download species presences (occurrences) data from public repositories.
-For now it is implemented for Bioatles, which has data from the Balearic Islands (http://bioatles.caib.es), and for GBIF.
+For now it is implemented for [Bioatles](http://bioatles.caib.es), which has data from the Balearic Islands, and for [GBIF](https://www.gbif.org/).

 Bioatles data is projected in European Datum 1950 (31N).
 The function bioatles(), which downloads the occurrences, also transform the data set in Lat/Long Geographic Coordinates System WGS84.
 It is based on several functions included in the packages "rvest" (Wickham, 2016) and "xml2" (Wickham et al., 2017).
 Finally, it saves the data in a csv file.